zplayads/PlayableAdsDemo-iOS/README-EN.md

 ```

 #### 3.3.3 Render and Display

-Check callback state of nativeAd.
-When callback state

 You need to check callback state in nativeAd.
 If the state is successful, a PANativeAdModel type object will be returned.
 Then, you need to render ad in proper time and display the ad.